Luke

 The shaking of heavenly bodies

-It is by no means easy identifying how the sign of the shaking of the "sun, moon and stars" will find fulfillment in these last days.
-Although we think of cosmic dissolution, the sign really concerns a divine shaking of powers and authorities, both geopolitical authorities and those dark powers in heavenly places.
-This shaking is even now, but there is an implication that as the final day approaches, the pride of national sovereignty and the schemings of dark powers will retreat before the witness of Christ's people.
+Biblical prophets always address their own generation, but their words also apply to other generations.
+For the disciples, the shaking of the "sun, moon and stars" imaged the destruction of the temple, but it also images another time in these last days.
+Although we think of cosmic dissolution, Jesus is speaking of a divine shaking of powers and authorities, both geopolitical authorities and those dark powers in heavenly places.
+This shaking is even now, but there is an implication that as the final day approaches, the pride of national sovereignty and the schemings of dark powers will rise against the throne of Christ.
 Persecution will go hand-in-hand with this shaking.
 Of course, only those with eyes to see will see it.
 The rest will be carried away by the glory of the "angel of light."
 All we can say is that when the day dawns, the children of faith will know it.

 The purpose of these sayings of Jesus is not so much to prompt a reading of signs, but rather a renewing of faith.
 There are a number of motivators for the Christian life, and the return of Christ is one of the more powerful.